Feb 14, 2023

 This article will describe what SMTP ports are used for and discuss four of them.
 We will also explain their functions and features to help you choose the right port for your SMTP server.

-To start using an SMTP server, you have to configure your email account.
-This can be done by entering an IP address and a port number to route your emails correctly.
+To start using an outgoing SMTP server, you have to configure your email account.
+This can be done by entering an IP address and a host port number to route your emails correctly.

 There are three phases emails have to pass through before they reach the recipient: